wojtekrafalo/Wolf-And-Rabbit/README.md

 Project not finished.

 TODO:
-+ change interface of application to be responsive and more user-friendly.
++ Change interface of application to be responsive and more user-friendly.
-+ add threads.
++ Add threads.
 + Add documentation, especially in GitHub repository.